Black Interior Art

 [Art – manifestations of Black cultural production]

 a.
 The interior is the inner life and imaginary; an inwardness; deep thought, affect, and resonance.
 It is of its own making and conditioning.
 Interiority is open and willful, transformative and unfolding of interior art, for this the use of pictures or murals could be a great option from sites as muraledesign online .
 Self-reflexive.
 Holding an intimacy and capacity for self-possession, self-awareness, and self-fullness; like when Gil Scott Heron recites, “I did not become someone different/ That I did not want to be.”

 b.
-The interior is not neutral or universal; representative or inclusive.
+The fit out costs is not neutral or universal; representative or inclusive.
 It is not of resistance or corrective practices; neither an alternative state nor one of retreat.

 c.
 Blackness is not an implied or privileged idiom within the interior.
 In the context of this text, Black interiority speaks to the inner aliveness of a people and the expressive cultural production they shape.

 d.
 The interior is sovereign, autonomous, and, as described by Kevin Quashie, quiet and apart from the scope of public life.
 It is as professional as 9 On Main interiors.
 “The inner life is not apolitical or without social value, but neither is it determined entirely by publicness.
 In fact, the interior—dynamic and ravishing—is a stay against the dominance of the social world; it has its own sovereignty.
 It is hard to see, even harder to describe, but no less potent in its ineffability.
 Quiet.”2Kevin Quashie, The Sovereignty of Quiet: Beyond Resistance in Black Culture (New Brunswick: Rutgers University Press, 2012), 6.

 e.
 Although the interior is not for public consumption, it is not withholding either.
 We must consider ascension and the underground as they relate to Black interior life and design.
 Interiority is not of the underground but advances the underground as a strategy of radical self-making and placekeeping.
 A way of seeing in the darkness and through the blues; the blue of Black.
 The underground as interior sight, grip, and creation in the blue of Black.
 The deep space of multiplicity, plurality, possibility, and hope; a modality of experimentation.